Configuring an Azure Project

 For more information about uploading your management certificates to Azure, see How to Add a Management Certificate to an Azure Subscription.

-To configure settings that apply to an entire Azure project, you first open the shortcut menu for that project node, and then you choose Properties to open its property pages.
+To configure settings that apply to an entire Azure cloud service project, you first open the shortcut menu for that project node, and then you choose Properties to open its property pages.
 The following table shows those property pages.

 From this page, you can set pre-build and post-build events.